Persoonia isophylla

-Persoonia isophylla is a plant in the family Proteaceae and is endemic to New South Wales.
+Persoonia isophylla is a species of flowering plant in the family Proteaceae.
+It is endemic to New South Wales, Australia.
 It is an erect or spreading shrub with soft, pine-like leaves and groups of cylindrical yellow flowers.
 It is similar to P. pinifolia but the flowers of that species have small leaves at their base, where the flowers of P. isophylla have full-sized leaves at their base.
 The two species sometimes grow together but hybrids between them are rare.

 Description

 Persoonia isophylla is an erect or spreading shrub which grows to a height of 0.3-1.5 m and has smooth bark.
 The leaves are arranged alternately and are narrow cylindrical in shape, 12-30 mm long, about 0.5 mm wide and glabrous when mature.
 The flowers are arranged in groups of between ten and seventy at the ends of the branches.
 The groups have a stalk 5-90 mm long, each flower with a pedicel up to 1.5 mm long.
 There is a full-sized leaf at the base of the group which continues to grow after flowering.
 The flower is composed of four yellow glabrous or slightly hairy tepals 7-8 mm long, which are fused at the base but with the tips rolled back.
 The central style is surrounded by four yellow anthers which are also joined at the base with the tips rolled back, so that it resembles a cross when viewed end-on.
 Flowering occurs from January to July and is followed by fruit which are smooth green drupes usually with reddish-purple blotches.